DougTrajano/ToChiquinho/docs/dataset/data-pipeline.md

 We want to filter out comments that are not relevant to the toxicity detection using the following criteria:

 - Comments must be in Portuguese.
-- Comments that have one or more related keywords[^1].
+- Comments that have one or more related keywords.
 - Comments that have more than 50% of confidence score in [[Perspective API](https://www.perspectiveapi.com/)]{Perspective API is the product of a collaborative research effort by Jigsaw and Google's Counter Abuse Technology team.}.

 ## Privacy